ttcremers/ttcremers.github.io/content/about.md

 images:
   - /images/thomas-beanie-sized.jpg
 multipleColumn: true
-title: About
+title: About Thomas T. Cremers
-subtitle: "Fine art portraiture, street photography, and photo art from Monster, just outside The Hague."
+subtitle: "Fine art photographer in The Hague, working with portraiture, street photography, and conceptual photo art."
-description: "About Thomas T. Cremers, a photographer working in fine art portraiture, street photography, and conceptual photo art from Monster, The Netherlands."
+description: "About Thomas T. Cremers, a fine art photographer in The Hague creating authored portraits, black and white street photography, and conceptual photo art."
 url: about
 hideTitle: true
 hideExif: true